10 year anniversary — spinifeX maXimus

-The current quintet line-up, which has received enthousiastic reviews for the recent cd Hipsters Gone Ballistic, is still spinifeX maXimus’ nucleus and its defining force, but the ensemble is joined by seven extraordinary musicians from Europe and the US, opening the doors to an even wider range of dynamics, new orchestral colors, creative energy and joyful improvising.
+The current quintet line-up, which has received enthousiastic reviews for the recent cd Hipsters Gone Ballistic, was still spinifeX maXimus’ nucleus and its defining force, but the ensemble was joined by seven extraordinary musicians from Europe and the US, opening the doors to an even wider range of dynamics, new orchestral colors, creative energy and joyful improvising.

-Spinifex also presents a 5-CD box, celebrating its 10 year anniversary.
-Included in this box is the brand new spinifeX maXimus CD, a also brand new Spinifex quintet CD titled Veiled, a Spinifex Live CD with highlights of the last years, and re-issues of the first 2 Spinifex CDs: Triodia and Hipsters Gone Ballistic.
+Spinifex also presented a 5-CD box, celebrating its 10 year anniversary.
+Included in this box is the brand new spinifeX maXimus CD, a new Spinifex quintet CD titled Veiled, a Spinifex Live CD with highlights of the last years, and re-issues of the first 2 Spinifex CDs: Triodia and Hipsters Gone Ballistic.

 Funding: Fonds Podiumkunsten, Prins Bernhard CultuurFonds, Adèle Wickert Fonds, Amsterdams Fonds voor de Kunst, Sena Muziekproductiefonds.